 If you are a Customer Success Manager walking down the path of establishing a continued strong relationship with your clients, there are some activities that you should pay attention to.
-Demonstrating the value for the clients is one of the most important roles a Customer Success Manager must perform effectively.
-The Quarterly Business Review is one of the most important activities a Customer Success Manager must perform to offer value for their clients.
+Demonstrating value for the clients is one of the most important roles a Customer Success Manager must perform effectively.
+The Quarterly Business Review is one of the most significant activities a Customer Success Manager must perform to offer value to their clients.

 What is a Quarterly Business Review?